-This concentration is also reflected in the way grain is gathered into the system, with the vast majority of the grain being collected through fewer than half of the GHTS's delivery points.
-In the 2009-10 crop year - the last for which statistics are available - about 80% of the grain drawn into the prairie elevator system was made at 90, or 40.5%, of the GHTS's 222 active delivery points.
-Although this share is somewhat greater than the 33.5% recorded in the GMP's base year, it suggests that the distribution in grain deliveries has not changed significantly in the face of a reduction in the elevator network itself.
+This concentration is also reflected in the way grain is gathered into the system, with the vast majority of grain collected at fewer than half of the GHTS's delivery points.
+In the 2009-10 crop year - the last for which statistics are available - 90 of the GHTS's 222 active delivery points took in 80% of the grain delivered.
+Although this share is somewhat greater than the 33.5% recorded in the GMP's base year, it suggests that the concentration in grain deliveries has not changed significantly in the face of a reduction in the elevator network itself.
 [Table 3A-8]

-7 Viterra Inc. was formed in 2007 following Saskatchewan Wheat Pool's purchase of Agricore United, which was itself the product of a merger between Agricore Cooperative Ltd. and United Grain Growers Limited in 2001.
+8 Viterra Inc. was formed in 2007 following Saskatchewan Wheat Pool's purchase of Agricore United, which was itself the product of a merger between Agricore Cooperative Ltd. and United Grain Growers Limited in 2001.
 Given this heritage, Viterra Inc. is the corporate successor to the three largest grain companies in existence at the beginning of the GMP.
 The 595 closures cited here represent the net reduction posted by Viterra's predecessor companies, which had a total of 700 elevators at the outset of the GMP.